 1. Introduction

-The consumer goods value chain and distribution are influenced by several technology and market trends such as digitalization, individual selection, consumer-centric business, e-commerce and new service models (Alicke et al., 2017(b); Reinarz, 2019).
+The consumer goods value chain and distribution are influenced by several technology and market trends such as digitalization, individual selection, consumer-centric business, e-commerce and new service models (Alicke et al., 2017; Reinarz, 2019).
 In 2019, online retail accounted for 14.1% of total worldwide retail, and the turnover of online retail is forecast to grow more than 10% annually (Statista, 2020).
 Efficient logistics and technological infrastructure are the key drivers of online retail.
 However, organizing the delivery of physical goods effectively from the producer to the consumer has been a challenge, especially in regard to last-mile operations (Vanelslander et al., 2013; Hsiao et al., 2018; Lim et al., 2018; Piroth et al., 2020).
 Generally, the last-mile section of the supply chain has been recognized as the costliest, and operationally and environmentally most ineffective, individual element of the entire process (Gevaers et al., 2014).

 The results of a recent study (Vakulenko et al. 2019) highlight the crucial role of the seamless alignment of last-mile operations in the overall customer experience, further raising the importance of fluent operational performance.
-However, though countless novel technologies exist for developing new distribution models, problems adopting them into the organization of efficient delivery have restricted the wider growth of online retail, because poor execution of logistics demotivates consumers from using online stores (Lin et al., 2016).
+However, though multiple novel technologies exist for developing new distribution models, problems adopting them into the organization of efficient delivery have restricted the wider growth of online retail, because poor execution of logistics demotivates consumers from using online stores (Lin et al., 2016).
 Also, the environmental impacts of last-mile logistics are significant and therefore new technological solutions are expected to provide greener alternatives (Kusrini et al., 2020) and match the future regulatory requirements (Ranieri et al., 2018).

 Digitalization is growing at tremendous speed in the field of logistics, with countless